-Milan boasts of a massive collection of old and new art masterpieces, particularly Leonardo da Vinci’s Last Supper.
-Everywhere you look is jaw-dropping architecture – from its more recent skyscrapers to the age-old Milan Cathedral.
+The city boasts a massive collection of old and new art masterpieces and is home to Leonardo da Vinci’s most iconic work, the Last Supper.
+You’ll find jaw-dropping architecture everywhere you look in Milan — from its more recent skyscrapers to the age-old Milan Cathedral.

 Travelling from Florance to Milan by train is the easiest way.
 You can expect a comfortable ride and trains depart 2-4 times per hour.

 The first train departs at 04:32 with the last trip at 22:25.
 Keep in mind that some trips will require you to make one or two transfers along the way.

 There are two types of train that you can take from Florence to Milan:

 High-speed trains like Italo and Frecciarossa offer direct trips from Florence to Milan.
 The travel time takes only 2 hours, but tickets are more expensive with rates from €50 ($59).

 Taking this train is the quickest way to travel from Florence to Milan.

 Regional trains are budget-friendly at €26 ($30.50).
 However, all trains require you to make two transfers either in Bologna, Prato, Faenza, or Piacenza.
 Travel time can take 5 to 6.5 hours.

 If you want to save money by taking a regional train, you might be better off taking the bus.
 The regional train is still twice as expensive as the bus, and the journey takes 1-2 hours longer compared to the bus.

 Ela is a storyteller, content producer, solo traveller and a mermaid-in-training.
 When she’s not in front of her laptop, you will find her barefoot and living her best tan on some island in the Philippines… Or exploring the depths of its seas as a budding freediver.
 An island girl at heart, she’ll be happy anywhere there is sea, sand, sun and coffee.